gijswijnholds/compdisteval-ellipsis/README.md

 ## Code

 We provide some code for evaluating the vector space models on the new datasets.
+This can be found in my main code repository for evaluation of compositional distributional semantics [here](https://github.com/gijswijnholds/compdisteval)

 [count_vectors]: https://ln.sync.com/dl/b533b03c0/ertje7d2-vq66ivey-fevjp8g8-asai3pz7
 [count_tensors]: https://ln.sync.com/dl/a5e144f80/86cjd786-6mu265q8-hqsvr5ms-t9kprjp4